 Car Accident and Injury Lawyer

 Throughout the history, every human society has been more or less governed by some recognized set of laws.
 Societies enforce laws not only to control human behavior but for settlement of disputes among its members.
 A car accident and injury lawyer can facilitate this.
 Modern invention of cars have brought a easing effect on human kind, but it has caused a lot of problems in human life as well.
 Fatal auto accidents have become of fact of life.
-According to US Census Bureau there had been 37435, 34172, 30797 deaths in fatal accidents in the year 2007, 2008 and 2009 respectively.
 Now, who is at fault?
 Who deserves compensation?
 Who should be brought to justice?
 These are the issues dealt with under personal injury law.

 Insurance Claims: – If one is in state with no-fault insurance law, one must contact a car accident and injury lawyer to see what laws apply to your situation or what damages are covered.
 In states with fault-based laws such accidents are settled through auto accident insurance claims.
 An insurance claim may be complicated or simple depending upon the nature of the accident.
 If fault is clear and there are no personal injuries, insurance companies avoid a thorough investigation and pay the property damages.
 In case accident is complicated and includes personal injuries, more than one drivers and fault is not established, insurance companies prefer to go for a through investigation and evaluation of circumstance in which accident happened.
 Insurance adjuster will first comb through the insurance policy of the claimant for assessing the liability of the insurance company.
 For this, he may conduct interviews and have meetings with witnesses and parties involved.
 At this point, having a car accident and injury lawyer to look after your rights is essential.
 An adjuster may review police reports, medicals documents and expenses incurred due to accident or he may contact the doctor and police even, if he feels the need.
 Once insurance adjuster has assessed the damages caused due to accident, he will typically send a settlement offer letter.
 A good car accident and injury lawyer knows how to present your case in the best light to maximize your chance to win your case.
 A settlement offer is damaged which insurance company agrees to pay after the adjuster’s investigation of accident and circumstance surrounding the accident.
 Without a car accident and injury lawyer, your chances at getting a settlement are lower.
 It may be all, it could be part and it could be nothing.
 If one is confidant and knows what he can claim, one can send a demand letter detailing damages claimed.
 A demand letter can be sent either prior to a settlement offer or even after settlement offer is made by the insurance company.